Rotorsoft/eventually-monorepo/README.md

     ...state,
     reservations: (state?.reservations || []).concat({
       ...event.data,
-      totalPrice: dayDiff(event.data) * state.price,
+      totalPrice: nights(event.data) * state.price,
     }),
   }),
 });
 ```

-* Finish Hotel Projection - TODO

-In this first pass we are using the snapshot store to represent the `Hotel` projection with limited querying capabilities.
-Future versions of the framework will provide app builder functions to define projections and queries.

-* Unit Test

-At this point all unit tests should pass covering most of the code
+At this point all unit tests should pass with excellent coverage...

 ![Unit Test Coverage](./assets/coverage.png)

+### Finish Hotel Projection - TODO

+In this first pass we are using a snapshot store to represent the `Hotel` projection with limited querying capabilities.
+Future versions of the framework will develop these capabilities and probably provide an app builder interface to define read model projections and queries.

+### Testing the API

+You can use any of the following HTTP test clients to validate the API:

+* REST Client VSCode extension
+* Thunder Client VSCode extension
-* Test with Postman - TODO
+* Postman

+Here are the steps for option 1...

+TODO: